pranav-ap/blog/content/posts/graphql.md

 }
 ```

-In the above example, the `Shoe type` implements the `Item interface`.
+In the above example, the `Shoe` type implements the `Item` interface.

 ## Exposing Operations

-But the schema is not yet complete.
+The schema is not yet complete.
 It doesn’t expose any functionality to client applications.
 It simply defines the shape of your data.

-In order to add functionality to the API, you need to add three types to the root of the GraphQL schema: Query, Mutation and Subscription.
+In order to add functionality to the API, you need to add three types to the root of the GraphQL schema: *Query*, *Mutation* and *Subscription*.

 ```graphql
 schema {